 Caring for a mini-aquarium

-Often parents buy mini aquariums for their children, believing that a small aquarium is easier to care for than a large one, but this is not true.
+Often parents buy mini aquariums for their children, believing that a small aquarium is more natural to care for than a large one, but this is not true.
 The “underwater world” of a small size is subject to temperature changes and requires frequent water replacement.

-If the water is rarely changed, fish waste begins to accumulate on the walls, and it will be quite difficult to clean the container with your hands.
-To prevent the appearance of algae, the aquarium should not be placed close to the window – it should not be exposed to direct sunlight.
+If the water is rarely changed, fish waste accumulates on the walls, and it will be quite challenging to clean the container with your hands.
+If you want to prevent the appearance of algae, the aquarium should not be placed close to the window – it should not be exposed to direct sunlight.